awsdocs/amazon-connect-admin-guide/doc_source/enable-customer-profiles.md

 }
 ```

+To prevent a confused deputy security issue, see [Amazon Connect Customer Profiles cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md#customer-profiles-cross-service) for an example policy to apply\.

 Step\-by\-step instructions are provided in [Enable Customer Profiles](#enable-customer-profiles-step1)\.
 For general information, see [Basic examples of Amazon SQS policies](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-basic-examples-of-sqs-policies.html)\.

 ### Create a KMS key to be used by Customer Profiles to encrypt data \(required\)<a name="enable-customer-profiles-awsmanagedkey"></a>